9ae/Spark/readme.md

 ===

 I. Mission Statement<br />
-    I wanted to do an experiment and test game play difficult as it is increased within a single level
+    I wanted to do an experiment and test game play difficult as it is increased within a single level.
+You are an electric charge, who wants to become more positive by joining with the red charges.
+But as you get more positive the other positive charges starts running away from you faster.
+Meanwhile the negative charges become more attracked to you, so staying postive can be hard.

+    Bumper effect: Try to turn off the bounce feature and see how you fair.
+It's like bowling.
+Just how much harder is it when the charges actually go off the screen?

 II.
 Libraries Required<br />
     1. jQuery 1.7.2<br />